Eran: Varaha temple

+Colossal Varaha

 The Eran Varaha boar statue with ruins in late 19th-century, showing the relief on the boar's body.

 The Colossal Varaha at Eran is the earliest known completely theriomorphic iconography for the Varaha avatar of Vishnu.
 The scene shown is the return of Varaha after he had successfully killed the oppressive demon Hiranyaksha, found and rescued goddess earth (Prithivi, Bhudevi), and the goddess is back safely.
 The Eran Varaha statue is significant for several reasons: